tomOfBerlin/observable/README.md

 // Change to let
 let helloObservable = observable("Hello Default");

-// add a custom get (you could overwrite the default get, but this gives you more flexibility helloObservable.getUpper = function () {
+// add a custom get (you could overwrite the default get,
+// but this gives you more flexibility.
+Use funtions, not => helloObservable.getUpper = function () {
   return this.state.toUpperCase();
 };